-Enriching the lives of patients and families facing the end of life
+We care across New York for patients and families facing the end of life

 Families often say that they wish their loved one had started hospice care earlier.
 Specially trained hospice staff understand the importance of this time, so services often free family members from caregiving tasks, allowing them to simply enjoy the time they have left to spend with their loved ones.

-VNSNY’s Hospice and Palliative Care offers services to patients in their homes (including nursing homes and assisted living facilities) as well as our Shirley Goodman and Himan Brown Hospice Residence.
+VNSNY’s Hospice and Palliative Care offers services to patients in their homes (including nursing homes and assisted living facilities) as well as at our Shirley Goodman and Himan Brown Hospice Residence.
 We are proud to offer specialized programs for military veterans, patients with advanced cardiac disease, and patients who are lesbian, gay, bisexual, or transgender.

 Every war veteran has a unique story.
-VNSNY Hospice Care’s partnership with We Honor Veterans lets hospice veterans like Edward know that their service has not gone unnoticed, and that it is greatly appreciated.
+VNSNY Hospice Care’s partnership with We Honor Veterans lets veterans like Edward know that their service has not gone unnoticed, and that it is greatly appreciated.

-VNSNY’s highly regarded Physician Fellowship Training program offers carefully designed hospice rotations to fellows from eight NYC medical centers.
-These rotations give the next generation of physicians a unique perspective of hospice in a home health setting.
+VNSNY’s highly regarded Physician Fellowship Training program offers carefully designed hospice rotations to fellows from NYC medical centers.
+These rotations give the next generation of physicians a unique perspective of hospice in a home setting.
 The program also provides medical students with the opportunity to shadow a hospice physician or nurse.

-The benefits of hospice care transcend race and religion, but nationwide and in New York City, hospice services are under-utilized by African-Americans and Hispanic individuals.
+The benefits of hospice care transcend race and religion, but nationwide and in New York City, hospice services are under-utilized by African-Americans and Hispanics.
 VNSNY’s HOPE (Hospice Outreach Patient and provider Education) responds to this disparity through coordinated outreach and education.
 HOPE addresses cultural and institutional barriers, working in the Harlem community to strengthen collaborative relationships with faith-based leaders, community-based organizations, and physician and hospital partners to increase awareness of hospice through media, education, outreach, and counseling support.